William White (Mayflower passenger): The Mayflower voyage

 William White came on board the Mayflower with his pregnant wife Susanna, son Resolved, then about five years in age and two servants.
 Susanna gave birth to their son Peregrine on board the Mayflower several weeks after White signed the Mayflower Compact.

 The White family, as recalled by William Bradford in 1651, per their Mayflower voyage, and the birth of Peregrine:

-"Mr. William White, and Susana, his wife, and one sone, called Resolved, and one borne a ship-bord, called Peregriene; and *2* servants, named William Holbeck and Edward Thomson."
+"Mr. William White, and Susana, his wife, and one son, called Resolved, and one borne a ship-bord, called Peregrine; and *2* servants, named William Holbeck and Edward Thomson."

 The Mayflower departed from Plymouth in England on 6/16 September 1620.
 The small, 100-foot ship had 102 passengers and a crew of about 30-40 in extremely cramped conditions.
 By the second month out, the ship was being buffeted by strong westerly gales, causing the ship's timbers to be badly shaken with caulking failing to keep out sea water, and with passengers, even in their berths, lying wet and ill.
 This, combined with a lack of proper rations and unsanitary conditions for several months, attributed to what would be fatal for many, especially the majority of women and children.
 On the way there were two deaths, a crew member and a passenger, but the worst was yet to come after arriving at their destination when, in the space of several months, almost half the passengers perished in cold, harsh, unfamiliar New England winter.

 On 9/19 November 1620, after about 3 months at sea including a month of delays in England, they spotted land which was the Cape Cod Hook, now called Provincetown Harbor.
 After several days of trying to get south to their planned destination of the Colony of Virginia, strong winter seas forced them to return to the harbor at Cape Cod hook, where they anchored on 11/21 November.
 The Mayflower Compact was signed that day.

 William White was the eleventh signatory to the Mayflower Compact.
 His servants William Holbeck and Edward Thompson were not of age and could not sign the Compact.